oracle-livelabs/oci/ai-vision/custom-model/custom-model.md

-# Create a custom model through the console
+# Create a custom model through the OCI console

 ## Introduction
 In this session, we will show you how to create a vision project, select your training data, and train a custom model.